duckietown/docs-brown/book/doc-sky/35-localization-slam/30-local-assignment.md

 Implement a method for the ParticleFilter class which sets the weight of each particle inversely proportional to the particle's distance from the desired pose.

 **Problem 4: Resampling**
 Implement a method for the ParticleFilter class which uses the particle weights to resample the particles and create a new set of particles.
-The goal is for each particle to be resampled with a probability that corresponds to its weight, therefore the particle set converges on the desired pose.
+The goal is for each particle to be resampled with a probability that corresponds to its weight, therefore the particle set converges on the desired pose (particles closest to the target pose are more likely to be resampled).
 You will want to use copy.deepcopy to create a copy of each re-sampled particle.

 *Hint:* try using numpy.random.multinomial to generate the set of new samples.